f1tenth/f1tenth_doc/getting_started/software_setup/software_host.rst

 2. Installing ROS
 ------------------
-Follow the instructions `here <https://wiki.ros.org/ROS/Installation>`_ to install the supported ROS versions Kinetic or Melodic displayed above.
+Afterwards we are installing ROS on your Host Laptop.
+You can follow the instructions `here <https://wiki.ros.org/ROS/Installation>`_ to install the supported ROS versions Kinetic or Melodic displayed above for your Ubuntu System.
+We can recommend to install the **-desktop-full** version so you have everything you need on your Host Laptop.

-If you have never used ROS before, ROS has many in-depth and useful tutorials `here <https://wiki.ros.org/ROS/Tutorials>`_ that you may want to try after installing.
+If you have never used ROS before, ROS has many in-depth and useful tutorials which can be found here. `here <https://wiki.ros.org/ROS/Tutorials>`_ that you may want to try after installing.

-With a Linux operating system on the **Pit/Host** computer, you're ready to move on to setting up the **NVIDIA Jetson NX!**
+With a Linux operating system on the **Pit/Host** computer, you're ready to move on to setting up the **NVIDIA Jetson NX** on your F1TENTH car.

 .. image:: img/host/host01.gif
 	:align: center